 Third stage Treiso

-We set off again for our end of the day and reach Treiso.
-Here there are several wine cellars and wine shops and a famous and renowned restaurant.
+We set off again for our end of the day and reached Treiso.
 This is the Ciau del Tornavento, which could be your destination for dinner!
-Reservations are compulsory and the starting time is agreed at the time of booking.
-Here you will certainly enjoy excellent dishes.
+There are several wine cellars, wine shops, and a famous and renowned restaurant.
+Here you will undoubtedly enjoy excellent dishes.
 If, on the other hand, you prefer a rich board, you can sit in the various wine cellars and wine shops (again, it is best to book!) where you can taste Barbaresco but also Nebbiolo d’Alba, Barbera, Moscato d’Asti and other excellent wines.
+Reservations are compulsory, and the starting time is agreed upon at the time of booking.

-A stone’s throw from Treiso’s main street, you can admire a spectacular erosion phenomenon, particularly suggestive in autumn and spring: this is the ‘Rocca dei Sette Fratelli’, a chasm generated by water erosion that over the centuries has literally hollowed out the hillside, creating very steep walls (orridi) with overhangs stretching towards the centre of the cliff almost devoid of vegetation.
+A stone’s throw from Treiso’s main street, you can admire a spectacular erosion phenomenon, particularly suggestive in autumn and spring: this is the ‘Rocca di Sette Fratelli,’ a chasm generated by water erosion that over the centuries has hollowed out the hillside, creating very steep walls (“orridi”) with overhangs stretching towards the center of the cliff almost devoid of vegetation.

-A local legend has it that this rock was born because of the disbelief of seven local brothers, farmers, who badly tolerated the misery in which they found themselves, imputing it to God.
-One day they saw a procession led by the parish priest pass by and, blaspheming and angry, instead of kneeling and praying as their sister had done, they defied God and asked him to plunge them into an abyss to prove his existence.
-Thus it was that this abyss was formed, which swallowed the young men, but left the sister unharmed.
+A local legend has it that this rock was born because of the disbelief of seven local brothers, farmers, who poorly tolerated the misery they found themselves, blaming it on God.
+One day they saw a procession led by the parish priest pass by and, cursing and angry, instead of kneeling and praying as their sister had done, they defied God and asked him to plunge them into an abyss to prove his existence.
+Thus, this abyss was formed, which swallowed the young men but left the sister unharmed.

 This concludes the second day dedicated to the Barbaresco area.